 Fair Trade and Fashion Industry Work Ethics

-Leonard St is honoured to have the ability to contribute to improving trading and manufacture conditions and promote sustainability in the countries where our product is made.
-Early in my career I saw some factories where the workers are not happy and this is not something I condone or support.
+Leonard St is honoured to have the ability to contribute to improving trading and manufacture conditions and promote sustainability in the countries where our garments are made.
+Amanda's designs for Leonard St's women's clothing are printed by screen or digital processes at her factory in Bali, Indonesia.

 Sustainable fashion is a topic close to Amanda's heart.
 Leonard St donates old stock in Australia to the LIFE programme, the Light House Foundation (supporting women experiencing homelessness and abuse), St Kilda Mums, Red Cross and the Salvation Army.
 Any left over fabric from production is often donated to the staff at Leonard St's Bali production factory, charities in Bali to make uniforms for school children, and other community groups and sports teams.

 Leonard St is part of a growing community of retailers in Australia dedicated to not just supporting ethical fashion, but also supporting their local communities.

 Amanda partners with a local Indonesian company, Ryan Bali Garment, located in a large factory space just outside of Denpasar, to produce more than 60% of the Leonard St range.
 The factory has divided areas for quality control, offices, sewing, cutting, printing, washing, and a volleyball court out the back for staff to use.
 Ryan Bali Garment is Amanda's second home and she considers the staff who work there her 'Leonard St family'.

 The production of the Leonard St collection is supervised by the factory owner, Jonny Sutikno, whose ethical practices are of the highest standard.
 His team shares meals and participates in staff activities together – like white water rafting, picnics, and soccer games – and Amanda often joins in religious festival celebrations when she visits.